-This guide outlines a simple, effective step-by-step approach to finding information for your assignment, based on the resources found on the Health Sciences guide.
+This guide outlines a simple, effective step-by-step approach to finding information for your assignment.

 If you need individual help please do not hesitate to contact Margaret Paterson, the Health Sciences Librarian.

 Before you start searching, spend a few minutes thinking about your question.
 It might help to create a mind-map of your ideas so you can identify themes and connections between them as well as think of useful keywords for your search.
 You will do a more effective search by considering the following: